 Conversly, when someone invites you to view their Legacybook and you accept, you establish a Legacy Connection with them.
 You can view their Legacybook and comment on their stories but they cannot see your Legacybook unless you explicitly invite them.

 Have a particular Legacybook you enjoy reading?
 Want to follow a friend or family member’s Legacybook updates?
 It's easy.
-Just add them to your reading list by going to the Legacybook you’d like to add, click the navigation icon in the upper left of the Legacybook and choose "Add to Reading List".
+Just add them to your Favorites by going to the Legacybook you’d like to add, click the navigation icon in the upper left of the Legacybook and choose "Add to Favorites".
 Remember though, they need to invite you to read their Legacybook first.

 Get Started Now